 STAND UP STRAIGHT!
 I bet when you were young your mother would always tell you to stop slouching and to fix your posture.

-But what’s the importance of maintaining a good posture?
+But what’s the importance of maintaining good posture?

 The reasons for maintaining good posture go beyond your appearance.
-Proper body alignment, or good posture, can help prevent excess strain on your joints, muscles and spine alleviating pain and reducing the likelihood of injury.
-Having a good posture can boost your confidence and mood.
-Changing your posture may take some time but it’s never too late to reap the health benefits of improved posture.
+Proper body alignment, or good posture, can help prevent excess strain on your joints, muscles, and spine alleviating pain and reducing the likelihood of injury.
+Having good posture can boost your confidence and mood.
+Changing your posture may take some time, but it’s never too late to reap the health benefits of improved posture.
 Improving posture can even help to eliminate experiencing pain from other health conditions, like sciatica.
 Another potential reprieve from the pain that stems from the good posture vs poor posture debate?
 Growing pains.

-Posture is how you hold your body whether you’re standing, sitting, lying down or even moving around.
-Posture refers to the relative position of your muscles, bones, and other supporting body structures.
+Posture is how you hold your body whether you’re standing, sitting, lying down, or even moving around.
+It refers to the relative position of your muscles, bones, and other supporting body structures.
 Many people don’t think of their posture, but they should.
 This is true when people are active, but also when they take part in activities like working, shopping, sitting and standing.
 Posture is important when laying down, too.

 Maintaining Good Posture vs Poor Posture

-Poor posture, is when the natural spine curves are either flattened or exaggerated, which will ultimately put more strain on your body and will cause increased wear and tear on the spine.
-It can show up in a variety of forms; poor posture may be due to numerous reasons, such as, weak muscles, muscle imbalances, lack of flexibility, or simply bad habits.
+Poor posture is when the natural spine curves are either flattened or exaggerated.
+This ultimately puts more strain on your body and will cause increased wear and tear on the spine.
+It can show up in a variety of forms.
+Poor posture may be due to numerous reasons, such as weak muscles, muscle imbalances, lack of flexibility, or simply bad habits.
 Those with poor posture are more likely to experience other injuries, too.
 This is especially true for people that participate in strenuous activities or hobbies.

-Poor posture may start with issues in the head and neck, most often from bad sitting habits, and has a ripple effect down your body.
+Poor posture may start with issues in the head and neck, most often from bad sitting habits.
+It has a ripple effect down your body.
 Problems with posture can also result from foot issues, such as flatfeet, and cause a change in the kinetic forces running through your body.
 Poor posture takes time to learn, but it will also take time to improve.
 You may feel a difference, but you won’t see lasting results until you commit to change.

 Health Effects of Poor Posture